 “A good photo is one that people look at for more than a second.”
 Even French photographer Henri Cartier-Bresson recognized how appealing visual information is to people.
 In marketing, too, it is indispensable to use high-quality visual Social Content to draw attention of potential buyers to one’s own brand.
 But how exactly do brands get a hold of adequate, valuable visual content?

 One way of visual content production is the integration of creator content into marketing.
 Influencers are constantly in touch with their community, which makes them attractive partners for collaborations.
-However, some marketers shy away from working with influencers, mostly out of uncertainty about how to measure success and performance.
+However, some marketers shy away from conducting influencer marketing in-house, mostly out of uncertainty about how to measure success and performance.
 But they don’t need to.
 Below, we will show you which four steps positively impact the success of your marketing campaign and consequently your Influencer Marketing ROI as well as how to determine the return on investment.

 What is return on investment?